Health & Wellness

 Sometimes being a pet parent (especially a city-dwelling one) means walking your dog around the block for an hour because they have a bad spell of diarrhea — it’s often the only way to spare your carpet.
 Once your pup is finally done (and hopefully feeling a bit relieved!), you head inside and start researching ways to get ahead of the next round.

-It’s a good thing you landed here because Fetch by The Dodo’s on-staff vet, Dr. Aliya McCullough, is providing some helpful insights around what causes dog diarrhea and how to help your pup feel better.
+It’s a good thing you landed here because Fetch’s on-staff veterinarian, Dr. Aliya McCullough, is providing some helpful insights around what causes dog diarrhea and how to help your pup feel better.

 Here’s what’s causing your dog’s diarrhea